 Exempt Resolution 737, approved on May 13, 2025 and published on May 22, 2025 by the Undersecretary of Telecommunications (SUBTEL), is a substantial modification to Resolution 1,985 of 2017, which regulates short-range devices (also known as "Short-Range Devices" or SRD) in Chile.

-Simplify and modernize the certification process for most short-range devices, eliminating the mandatory SUBTEL formal certification requirement for non-medical devices, and replacing it with a technical self-declaration system with mandatory QR codes.
+Main Objective: Simplify and modernize the certification process for most short-range devices, eliminating the mandatory SUBTEL formal certification requirement for non-medical devices, and replacing it with a technical self-declaration system with mandatory QR codes.

 What are short-range devices?